hkust-taco/superf/README.md

 The tests in folders `shared/src/test/diff/fcp/`, `shared/src/test/diff/fcp-lit/`, and `shared/src/test/diff/mlf-examples/` are specifically meant to test first-class polymorphism (FCP) and usually use `:NoRecursiveTypes` (see description of the command below).
 Most tests in other folders predate the introduction of FCP in MLscript.
-Yet FCP type inference is still performed in these tests, showing that the addition of FCP was smooth and did not break most existing tests (the main exception being tests involving variations of the Y combinator through unannotated self applications).
+Yet FCP type inference is still performed in these tests, showing that the addition of FCP was smooth and did not break most existing tests (the main exception being tested involving variations of the Y combinator through unannotated self applications).